WachirawichN/Auswahlen/source/bugs.md

 ### Object clipping
 #### Symptom
 - Object clipping when having high velocity.
+#### Possible cause
+- When object travel at high velocity the travel time might become very low to the point that it got round to 0.
 - Object clipping when not moving completely diagonal compare to other object.
 #### Possible cause
 - Need more debugging.